magento/merchdocs/src/catalog/inventory-sources-add.md

     - Choose the **Country**.

-    - For the **State/Province**, enter the standard abbreviation for the state or province.
+    - For **State/Province**, enter the standard abbreviation for the state or province.

     - Enter the **City**.